 To see all methods associated with an object or class,

-run .methods
+run .methods on it.

 b = "holy cow!"